Representation of non-semibounded quadratic forms and orthogonal additivity: Representation of non-semibounded quadratic forms

-In the next result we will integrate the family of resolutions of the identity given in the preceding theorem to specify a new resolution of the identity on {$\H=\int^\oplus_\A\H^\alpha\d\mu(\alpha)$} which, eventually, will be associated to a self-adjoint operator representing the quadratic form $Q$.
+In the next result we will integrate the family of resolutions of the identity $E^\alpha(\cdot)$ provided by a quadratic form satisfying \ref{H3} to specify a new resolution of the identity on {$\H=\int^\oplus_\A\H^\alpha\d\mu(\alpha)$} which, eventually, will be associated to a self-adjoint operator representing the quadratic form $Q$.